sage-code/maj/verbs.md

 **imperative reflexive:**

-Next prepositions are used in imperative sentences to make them friendly.
+Next prepositions are used in imperative sentences:

 Auxiliar: hai  = let's  (leading/encouragement)